diefesson/mcpack/README.md

 A modpack without a specific theme and oriented to the tastes of my friends.
 With every big iteration focusing on experiment new things.
 Making extensive use of configuration, datapacks and KubeJS to ensure things work well together

-The current iteration (5th) has a heavy focus on tech (Immersive Engineering, PneumatiCraft Repressurized and Embers Rekindled) with just a bit of magic (Malum and Hexerei).
+The current iteration (5th) has a heavy focus on tech (Immersive Engineering, PneumatiCraft Repressurized and Embers Rekindled) with a fair share of magic (Malum, Hexerei and Goety).
 Valuing gameplay and removing most visual mods of previous iterations

 Storage and logistics make use of a Sophisticated Storage/Backpacks (both significantly nerfed), Integrated Dynamics and Applied Energistics 2

 Furthermore the current version heavily changed the criteria for structure mods.
 Now focusing on navigability, challenge, consistency and dynamics (the structure as a place where something happens)

-Farmer's Delight addons were limited to ones that expand or work well with Team Abnormals mods
+Farmer's Delight addons were limited to ones that make use of effects and add new mechanics

 Current iteration is currently in dev so expect large changes, bugfixes and tweaks in the future